pentiumer/KindleRSS/README_EN.md

    - Or trigger manually: Actions → RSS to Kindle → Run workflow

 See [GITHUB_ACTIONS_SETUP.md](GITHUB_ACTIONS_SETUP.md) for detailed setup

+## 🔄 OPML Converter

+Visit the [Online OPML Converter](https://kindle.hluvmiku.tech/en/converter.html) to easily convert OPML files to config.yaml format:

+1. Export OPML file from your RSS reader
+2. Upload to the converter page
+3. Automatically generate config.yaml configuration
+4. Copy or download the configuration file with one click

 ## 📝 Configuration